Sachin-Ram/InnovateX/readme.md

 ## Features

-### 1. **Featured Trip**
+### 1. **Plan a Trip**
-- Gathers input from users, such as travel dates, locations.
-- Fetches the best flight and hotel deals based on user criteria.
-- Allows users to choose a plan and calculates the total trip cost.
-- Facilitates payment processing through a third-party payment gateway.
+- Skip the hassle of searching for flights and hotels!
+Simply provide your travel details, and WanderHub will fetch the best deals for you.
+Choose your preferred plan, get the total cost, and enjoy stress-free planning!

 ### 2. **User-Preferred Stay**
-- Suggests a wide range of hotels in the user’s preferred destination.
-- Provides customizable hotel booking options based on user preferences like ratings, location, and budget.
+- Find the perfect place to stay!
+Enter your preferences, and WanderHub will recommend hotels based on your ratings, location, and budget.
+Easy booking at your fingertips!
-- Ensures a personalized experience for booking accommodations.

-### 3. **Expense Split**
+### 3. **Expense Management**
-- Allows users to split expenses across multiple travel requirements.
-- Simplifies managing group travel expenses by dividing costs.
-- Users can define how much to send and to whom for efficient money management.
+- Manage your trip expenses effortlessly by categorizing them into food, stay, entertainment, and more.
+Keep track of your budget as you go!

-### 4. **Weather Check**
+### 4. **Weather Updates**
-- Helps users check weather conditions before traveling to a specific location.
-- Provides real-time weather data to assist in travel planning and packing decisions.

-## Technologies Used
-- **Backend**: Python Flask for API development and business logic.
-- **Frontend**: (Optional for this project) HTML/CSS/JavaScript templates for user interface.
-- **APIs**:
-  - Flight deals API for fetching flight options.
-  - Hotel recommendation API for personalized stay suggestions.
-  - Weather API for real-time weather updates.
-- **Database**: Local database for user data and booking information.
-- **Payment Gateway**: Integration with third-party services like PayPal, Stripe, or Razorpay.
+- Make sure you're prepared for any weather!
+Get real-time weather forecasts for your destination, helping you pack and plan accordingly.

 ## Project Structure